jonlevi/enFoldX/README.md

-# TCR peptide-MHC specificity prediction via AlphaFold3 Metrics
+# enFoldX: TCR peptide-MHC specificity prediction via AlphaFold3 Metrics
-This is a pipeline to help run AlphaFold3 to predict TCR-pMHC specificity.
+enFoldX enables the evaluation of large datasets of predicted structures simultaneously as it extracts distributions of high dimensional confidence features, including customized biophysical features.
+We found these features varide significantly between TCR:pMHC pairs of differing T cell reactivity, implying that binders and non-binders are separable in feature space.
+We then use the resultant ensemble of features to create a binding model, analogous to an energy function in statistical physics.
+The enFoldX approach generalizes in a dataset agnostic way - for example, models trained on human data can classify binder TCR:pMHC pairs in mouse data.
+Moreover, we found, for the first time, that our structure-guided models trained on publicly available data can generalize to discriminate epitopes that differ by only one mutation away from self, the resolution needed for predicting mutation-derived cancer neoantigens.

 You can see our paper here <>:

+This repo provides code for a pipeline to help run AlphaFold3 to predict TCR-pMHC specificity.
 ![Project Banner](https://github.com/jonlevi/af3_tcr_pipeline/blob/main/af3_process_parallel.png)

 ## 📚 Table of Contents